neooffice/NeoOffice/README.txt

 Intructions for Building NeoOffice
 ----------------------------------

 At this time, the NeoOffice build supports building on Mac OS X 10.4 (Tiger) or 10.5 (Leopard).
-When compiled on Tiger, PowerPC builds should install and run on machines running Mac OS X 10.3.9 or later and Intel builds should install and run on machines running Mac OS X 10.4 or later.

 Steps for building on Mac OS X 10.4 (Tiger) or 10.5 (Leopard) for both PowerPC and Intel